blackberry/ECMA5Extend/README.md

 ## Overview ##

 ECMA5-Extend is a CommonJS module for writing javascript types that behave like C++ classes.
 ECMA5-Extend supports creating public, protected and private scopes on objects and includes a customizable publish/subscribe system.
-ECMA5-Extend suports type inheritance for both JavaScript types and DOM Elements.
+ECMA5-Extend suports type inheritance for both JavaScript types and DOM Elements. (see Type Definition Syntax for more information)

     var personType = {